 For more information on MKSAP 16, or to order your copy, visit http://www.acponline.org/products_services/mksap/16/

 MKSAP 16 Q & A

-Which of the following is the most appropriate next step in this patient's management?
+Which of the following is the most likely diagnosis?

 Click here for the answer and critique.